TuxVinyards/qqX/README.md

   You must be able to type `quickemu` at a command prompt and get the quickemu usage screen.

-- Download the latest qqX release [here](https://github.com/TuxVinyards/qqX/releases/latest)
+- The latest qqX release is available [here](https://github.com/TuxVinyards/qqX/releases/latest) but it is probably best to make your first download via the **clone** button.

   qqX is safe but not infallible.
-Use the Github **clone** button for the latest bug fixes ...
+Also use the Github clone button for the latest bug fixes ...

   Please remember that by using this software YOU become part of the community.
 Please report unnoticed errors.